6-Step Succession Planning Process

 The succession planning process is dynamic — as organizational needs change, the succession plan must evolve as well.
 It is important to consider how employee aspirations and talents can be aligned with the internal and external environment of the organization.1 Robust succession management provides a roadmap for success, ensuring the necessary structure to support effective, efficient, and consistent communication and implementation throughout all levels of the organization.

-Discover SIGMA’s 6-Step Succession Planning Process.
-This overview offers a high-level summary of the process, along with associated tools and templates.
-Each step includes a detailed walkthrough and links to download our free resources.
-Download the overview below:
+Explore SIGMA’s 6-Step Succession Planning Process with this comprehensive overview, featuring essential tools and templates.
+Each step provides an in-depth explanation and links to download free resources.
+Access the full overview below:

 Why Plan for Succession?

-Most organizations recognize the importance of succession planning, and yet more than 1 in 3 don’t have a plan.
-This can be costly.
-According to a recent study by Harvard Business Review (HBR), the S&P 1500 forgoes close to $1 trillion in market value each year due to poorly managed CEO and C-suite transitions.
-HBR estimates that better succession planning alone could help increase annual company valuations and investor returns by 20-25%.
-Unplanned succession often forces companies to hire externally, rather than benefiting from a well-developed internal talent pool and leadership pipeline to feed succession.
-SIGMA has worked with thousands of organizations across North America, and what CEOs consistently tell us is that they don’t plan for tomorrow because they can hardly keep up with the demands of today.
-Planning for succession certainly requires an investment of time and effort, which is why we’ve developed a practical and convenient guide to our succession planning methods that lead you through each stage of the process.
+Most organizations recognize the importance of succession planning, yet more than one-third lack a plan — an oversight that can be costly.
+A recent study by Harvard Business Review (HBR) found that the S&P 1500 collectively forgoes close to $1 trillion in market value each year due to poorly managed CEO and C-suite transitions.
+According to HBR, effective succession planning could boost company valuations and investor returns by 20-25% per year.
+Unplanned transitions often push companies to hire externally, missing the benefits of a well-prepared internal talent pool and leadership pipeline.
+SIGMA has worked with more than 8,500 organizations across North America, and CEOs consistently share that they struggle to plan for the future amidst today’s demands.
+Recognizing the time and effort succession planning requires, we’ve developed a practical, easy-to-use guide that leads organizations through every stage of our proven succession planning process.

 Download SIGMA’s Succession Planning Guide and begin creating your succession plan today.